nbunney/RagTalk/rag/README.md

 This is the third API server for your RAG talk demo.
-It takes questions from the React frontend and forwards them to the RAG API with a specific augmentation to make responses appropriate for eighth graders.
+It takes questions from the React frontend and forwards them to the RAG API with a specific augmentation to provide technical explanations suitable for experienced software engineers.

 ## Features

 - Forwards questions to RAG's API
-- Augments requests with: "Reply using the first person 'we' and as if you are talking to an eighth grader."
+- Augments requests with: "Reply using the first person 'we' and provide technical explanations suitable for experienced software engineers.
+Keep your response to exactly two paragraphs."
 - Provides detailed logging for demo purposes
 - Health check endpoint
 - Error handling and validation